Tillkoeln/Shroud/doc/README.md

-Shroud Core 0.1.1.x
+ShroudX Core 0.1.1.x
 =====================

 Setup
 ---------------------
-[Shroud Core] (https://shroudx.org/get-shroud/) is the original Shroud client and it builds the backbone of the network.
+[ShroudX Core] (https://shroudx.eu/) is the original ShroudX client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Shroud transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------